jcace/fil-ubc/readme.md

 > Note: The deal we just made with the network will not be retrievable yet, as it still needs to be sealed by the provider before it's announced and available.
 Try again after several hours and it should work!

-# Appendix - Ecosystem Tooling
+# Appendix - Additional Ecosystem Tools
 The Protocol Labs network is a large ecosystem of startups and teams working on tools to make Web3 more useful and accessible.
 Below is a sample of some tools that directly interact with IPFS and Filecoin.

 ## Estuary